 Make Sure Your Child is in a Good Mood

 Is he tired, hungry, in pain, suffering from a full bladder or need to poop?
 (It’s true way too often to not mention.)
 Does she need a longer break, and time to run around outside before sitting down to work on reading?
 See if he works better in the morning, or afternoon.
 You could even give him a choice.
 Watch your child and learn how she works best and try to accommodate their unique learning style when practicing reading.
 A little flexibility on your part can make your child more cooperative and happier to sit down and get to work.

 Learning to read takes time.
-Unless a child has a serious learning disability or intellectual delay, they will eventually learn to read.
+Unless a child has a serious learning disability or intellectual delay, they will eventually learn to read, even if your child hates reading right now.
 In the mean time, remember to focus on your child’s strengths; they are more than their reading struggles.
 Leave school problems to school time and have fun the rest of the day.
 Don’t make every moment of the day a teachable moment for some reading lesson.
 And be sure to redirect well-meaning family members who always harp on your child’s abilities or try test them to see how they’re doing.
 Let you child know they don’t need to demonstrate anything for anyone if they don’t want to.
 And be sure to celebrate the little victories.
 When your child does hit a milestone, celebrate it!
 Even if it comes much later than you think it should.
 Those moments will motivate your child to keep working even when it’s hard.